 Vendor shall co-operate with Billtrust and take all reasonable commercial steps (at Vendor’s own expense) to assist Billtrust in the investigation, mitigation, and remediation of each such Personal Data Breach.

-Vendor will promptly reimburse Billtrust for all costs reasonably incurred by Billtrust in connection with the Personal Data Breach including, but not limited to, costs related to Billtrust’s provision of notice of the Personal Data Breach to supervisory authorities, Billtrust’s clients, or affected Data Subjects and costs related to offering credit monitoring services to affected Data Subjects (if determined appropriate by Billtrust or required by Applicable Data Protection Laws).

 Data Protection Impact Assessment and Prior Consultation

 For services that the Vendor provides as Processor or Sub-Processor, Vendor shall provide Billtrust with relevant information and documentation, and assist Billtrust in complying with its obligations, with regard to any data protection impact assessments or prior consultations with supervisory authorities, when Billtrust determines that such data protection impact assessments or prior consultations are required pursuant to Applicable Data Protection Laws (including, without limitation, Article 35 or 36 of the GDPR), but in each such case solely with regard to Processing of Personal Data by, and taking into account the nature of the Processing and information available to, the respective Personal Data Recipient.